iBotPeaches/Apktool/changes/index.md

  * Add support for resource filenames to contain `$` symbols. ([Issue 1532](https://github.com/iBotPeaches/Apktool/issues/1532))
  * Only exit with a 0 status code during `version` commands.
  * Enforce proper Apache licenses on all Java files.
+ * Prevent malicious directory traversal with unknown files.
+ * Prevent XML-XXE processing to prevent unintended leaking of information in a malicious setting.

 ## v2.2.3
 2017.06.13